DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 There are two types of assessments you’ll have as part of your training - formative and summative.
 Formative assessments are less formal and happen throughout your course.
 Summative assessments are formal assessments, usually at the end of your course.

-You might be assessed through written assignments, lesson observations, or by a portfolio of evidence showing how you’re meeting the [Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards).
+You might be assessed through written assignments, lesson observations, or by a portfolio of evidence showing how you’re meeting the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).
 Assessments vary by provider and the qualifications you’re working towards.